🇦🇺 Aussies: Get Your E-3 Visa for $499 🇦🇺

 Are there any Ohio-specific considerations for E-3 sponsorship in manufacturing?

 Ohio's manufacturing sector is heavily unionized in some subsectors, particularly automotive and steel.
 Union agreements can affect hiring timelines and the structure of employment offers, which may indirectly influence how and when an employer initiates E-3 sponsorship.
-Ohio also has a relatively high concentration of Tier 1 and Tier 2 automotive suppliers, many of which are smaller companies with less experience navigating E-3 petitions than larger multinationals, so it is worth confirming an employer's prior sponsorship experience during the interview process.
+Ohio also has a relatively high concentration of Tier 1 and Tier 2 automotive suppliers, many of which are smaller companies with less experience navigating E-3 applications than larger multinationals, so it is worth confirming an employer's prior sponsorship experience during the interview process.

 What is the prevailing wage for E-3 manufacturing jobs in Ohio?